Leverkusen chemical blast likely released toxins into air | DW | 28.07.2021

 A total of seven people are suspected or confirmed to have died after an explosion at a German chemical complex.
-The smoke generated likely released toxins into the air.
+Prosecutors have opened an investigation into involuntary manslaughter.

 An explosion at a German chemical plant probably released toxic compounds into the surrounding area, environmental authorities said on Wednesday.